-- Weigh out flour and water, (f temping, water target 75-90 degrees.) - Gently mix by hand, cutting in the flour with a bowl scraper and rotating the bowl as you lift the flour from the bottom and incorporate the water. - You'll be tempted to think it isn't enough water.
+- 2 hours before the levain will be ripe, weigh out flour and water, (if temping, water target 75-90 degrees.)
+Do not include the levain. - Gently mix by hand, cutting in the flour with a bowl scraper and rotating the bowl as you lift the flour from the bottom and incorporate the water. - You'll be tempted to think it isn't enough water.
 It is.
-It will come together and take on a shaggy appearance. - Once all the flour is incorporated, COVER, and let the magic of gluten development unfold. - Autolyse for a minimum of 30 min- to 2 hours, minimum 30 minutes.
-Maximum benefit at 2 hours and some flour degradation if you go over 2 hours.
+It will come together and take on a shaggy appearance. - Once all the flour is incorporated, COVER, and let the magic of gluten development unfold.
+Place in warm area (72-78dF) if you have one.
+You want to keep the dough in the 72-78dF range. - Autolyse for a minimum of 30 min-to 2 hours, minimum 30 minutes.
+Maximum weigh & mix.